hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/Provisioner.md

 ## Provisioner

 The provisioner is responsible for provisioning (starting/stopping) instances in a cloud.
-It will start an Operating System instance, install Java, open firewall ports and install Stabilizer Agent.
+It will start an Operating System instance, install Java, open firewall ports and install Stabilizer Agents.

-The behavior of the cluster like cloud, os, hardware, jvm version, Hazelcast version or region can be configured through the stabilizer.properties.
+The behavior of the cluster like cloud, operating system, hardware, JVM version, Hazelcast version or region can be configured through the file `stabilizer.properties`.
+Please see the [Stabilizer.Properties File Description section](#stabilizer-properties-file-description) for more information.

+The following are the arguments you can use with the `provisioner`.

 To start a cluster: